bayramcinar/portfolioWebsite/README.md

-I create my new own portfolio website you can visit it !
+I created my new own portfolio website you can visit it !

 https://bayramcinar.tech/